Awards & Milestones

 Read Full Billboard Story

-“There Was Jesus” Music Video With Zach Williams Featuring Dolly Parton
+"There Was Jesus" By Zach Williams And Dolly Parton

 Zach Williams debuts a new music video “There Was Jesus” featuring Dolly Parton.